From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Security Vulnerabilities Introduced by LLMs

 \subsection{Deserialization}

-Deserialization vulnerabilities happen when untrusted data is used to reconstruct objects within an application.
-These vulnerabilities can lead to arbitrary code execution, data manipulation, or denial-of-service attacks.
+Deserialization vulnerabilities happen when untrusted data is used to reconstruct objects within an application, and can lead to arbitrary code execution, data manipulation, or denial-of-service attacks.
 These vulnerabilities are especially concerning in systems that use serialization for communication or storage, as they can be exploited if proper validation and sanitization are not implemented.
-The primary CWE associated with this issue is: CWE-502: Deserialization of Untrusted Data~\cite{liu2024no,siddiq2022securityeval,rabbi2024ai,he2024instruction,gong2024well}.

-Several studies have recognized deserialization vulnerabilities~\cite{liu2024no,siddiq2022securityeval,tihanyi2024neutral,rabbi2024ai,he2024instruction,gong2024well}, however, none of them specifically focused on this topic, leaving some open questions for further research.
+Several studies recognized CWE-502: Deserialization of Untrusted Data~\cite{liu2024no,siddiq2022securityeval,khoury2023secure,rabbi2024ai,fu2023security,gong2024well,majdinasab2024assessing,he2024instruction}, however, none of them specifically focused on this topic, leaving some open questions for further research.
 For example, how frequently do LLMs generate insecure code when prompted with tasks targeting deserialization vulnerabilities?